-Erum Ikramullah is the Research Project Manager at ISPU, where she manages the day-to-day activities of the organization’s research studies.
-Previously, she worked at Child Trends as a Research Analyst on both quantitative and qualitative research studies on topics related to reproductive health, risky adolescent behavior, and fatherhood.
-Erum has co-authored several academic journal articles and has presented research at the Society for Research on Adolescents and the Population Association of America.
+Erum Ikramullah is the Senior Research Project Manager at ISPU, where she manages the activities of multiple research projects from initiation through dissemination.
+Erum has also served as co-author on ISPU’s American Muslim Poll report and has authored several other analysis pieces.
+Previously, she worked at Child Trends as a Research Analyst on both quantitative and qualitative research studies on topics related to child and family well being.
+Erum has experience with statistical analysis in SPSS, SAS, and STATA, has co-authored several academic journal articles, and has presented research at the Society for Research on Adolescents and the Population Association of America.
 She has a BA in Sociology from the University of Maryland.

 BA, Sociology, University of Maryland